 Very available rum.
 Can be bought at any store.
 Slightly spicy and smoky flavor.
 For me better than Flor de cana 7yo.

-Aromas of caramel and molasses are evident to the nose.
+Sampled this rum while in Cuba, aromas of caramel and molasses are evident to the nose.
 This is a decent quality rum that I would qualify as a good sipper rum.
 Oak is noticeable and the finish is smooth.

 Cuba has got much more to offer like Santiago or Legendario.
 This one is just commercial study.
 But ok to drink but nothing great

 This is the classic rum anyone should start with, affordable balanced, surprisingly.

 À mettre en coktail pour un meilleur rendu.
 Plutôt chère mais facile à trouver.

 The first time you open the bottle and drink it, you find it strong with abondant alcohol taste (as is the case with most rums) but let the bottle sit for a week and try again.

 Nose: very clear smell of honey and chocolate.
 And in the background you get tobacco and vanilla.
 Exactly what's written on the outside of the bottle, no kidding.